GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 - [x] Write script to analyze the modded crop data and their results
 - [ ] Adjust formulas for initializing base crop properties and their soil depletion rates
 - [ ] Implement multiple formulas that would be chosen at the start of a game save
-- [ ] Update code allowing for adjustment of soil variables.
-- [ ] Configuration file to adjust mechanics

 ### v0.4 - Basic Compatibility and Edge Cases
 - [ ] Introduce additional mechanics based on context tags of a crop or seed.